Udaka Michishige (President)

 Rebecca Teele Ogamo started training in Noh and mask carving with Udaka Michishige in 1972.
 She received her Kongō-ryū shihan (certified instructor) license in 1980 and became the first non-Japanese member of the Noh Performers’ Association in 1996.
 She has taken the shite role in eight Noh beginning with Hagoromo in 1976 and most recently Yuki in 2010.
 She has presented workshops, demonstrations, and lectures in the USA, Brazil, and New Zealand, assisting with the production there of The Dazzling Night, by Rachel McAlpine and directed by INI member John Davies.
 She is particularly committed to creating Noh masks for women performers.
 In 2003 she was awarded the Kyoto Prefecture Akebono Prize for contributions by women to the prefecture.

 Dr. Diego Pellecchia started studying Noh in Italy with Monique Arnaud in 2006.
 In 2012 he has moved to Kyoto where he continues his training with Udaka Michishige.
 In 2013 he took the shite role in the full Noh Kiyotsune, which he performed at the Kongō Nōgakudō in Kyoto, and is now on the track to obtain his shihan (instructor) license.
 Diego holds a PhD in Drama from Royal Holloway, University of London, and has published widely on Noh theatre and its reception outside Japan.
-He is currently conducting a research on amateur Noh practitioners as associate researcher of the Art Research Centre, Ritsumeikan University.
+He is Associate Professor at Kyoto Sangyo University, Faculty of Cultural Studies.
 Follow his personal blog on Noh here.

 Monique Arnaud has been studying Noh with Udaka Michishige since 1984.
 She received the Kongō-ryū shihan (certified instructor) license in 1991.
 She has taken the shite role in several full Noh plays: in 2010 she performed Makiginu, while in 2013 she took the tsure role in Kiyotsune.
 In 1998 she has opened the Italian Branch of the INI in Milan, teaching Noh chant and dance following the Kongō School tradition.
 Monique is associate professor at IUAV University of Venice, where she directs student productions under the influence of Noh principles since 2008.
 She also continues her work as opera director in Italy, Japan and Spain.
 Monique is the only licensed Noh instructor resident in Europe, and teaches Noh chant and dance in Milan.